iTAGNZ/iresapi/README.md

 # iRES API v1 - Demo

 **NOTE: THIS API DEMO IS CURRENTLY INACTIVE**
-Please either star this repository, or visit back in February 2014 for definitive documentation and examples.
+Please either star this repository, or visit back soon for definitive documentation and examples.

 ## Introduction